attack-community/website/about.md

 # History

-On 24-25 May 2018, over 40 participants met at C3 (the Cybersecurity Competence Center) in Luxembourg to discuss how MITRE ATT&CK™ can help strengthen cyber defense .
-The participants hailed from over 30 different organizations, ranging from national CERTs to financial sector organizations to cybersecurity vendors.
+On 24-25 May 2018, over 40 participants met at C3 (the Cybersecurity Competence Center) in Luxembourg to discuss how MITRE ATT&CK™ can help strengthen cyber defense.
+The participants came from over 30 different organizations, ranging from national CERTs to financial sector organizations to cybersecurity vendors.
 Despite their differences in country of origin, sector, and background, attendees came together with a common goal of sharing how ATT&CK can be used in practice.
-The group found value about hearing each other’s use cases and think it would be valuable to continue the conversation.
+The group found value about hearing each other’s use cases and thought it would be valuable to continue the conversation.
+Since then EU ATT&CK workshops have been organised twice a year.

-A second workshop was organised in October 2018 in Luxembourg, with over 80 participants.

 # Contact